peterjbardenhagen/openai-mcp-agent-dotnet/README.md

 - It is an MCP host + MCP client app written in .NET Blazor.
 - The MCP client app connects to a to-do MCP server written in TypeScript.
+- Both MCP client and server apps are running on [Azure Container Apps (ACA)](https://learn.microsoft.com/azure/container-apps/overview).
-- The MCP client app connects to any MCP server through Azure API Management.
+- The MCP client app is secured by the built-in auth of ACA.
+- The MCP server app is not publicly accessible.

 ![Overall architecture diagram](./images/overall-architecture-diagram.png)